wahyd4/hexo-phase-junv/README.md

 # Phase-Junv

 A Hexo blog theme which based on Phase.
 So I call it Phase-Junv.
-I just do somthing changes on the original theme, and it not finished yet...
+I just do some changes based on the original theme, and it not finished yet...

 ## Features